nla/nla-blacklight/README.md

 #### Temp and caching directories
     BLACKLIGHT_TMP_PATH

-    BLACKLIGHT_STORAGE_PATH
+#### External services
+    IMAGE_SERVICE_URL

 ## Setup

 1. Pull down the app from version control.
-2. Make sure you have MySQL running.
+2. Make sure you have MySQL running locally and/or configured in the `.env.development.local` config file.
+3. Make sure you have Solr running locally and/or configured in the `.env.development.local` config file.
-3. `bin/setup` installs gems, npm packages, and database migrations for development/test environments.
+4. `bin/setup` installs gems, npm packages, and database migrations for development/test environments.

 ## Running the app

-1. `bin/run` runs the Rails server at 0.0.0.0:3000.
+1. `RAILS_ENV=<env> bin/run` runs the Rails server at 0.0.0.0:3000.
+Best for production.
-2. `bin/dev` runs the SASS compiler in "watch" mode, in parallel with the Rails server.
+2. `RAILS_ENV=development bin/dev` runs the SASS compiler in "watch" mode, in parallel with the Rails server.

 ## Tests and CI

 1. `bin/ci` contains all the tests and security vulnerability checks for the app.
 2. `tmp/test.log` will use the production logging format *NOT* the development one.

-## Production
+## Deployment

 * All runtime configuration should be supplied in the UNIX environment as environment variables.
 * Rails logging uses [lograge](https://github.com/roidrage/lograge). `bin/setup help` can tell you how to see this locally.
+* The temporary file directory configured by the `BLACKLIGHT_TMP_PATH` must be writable by the user that runs the application.

 ## Security / Vulnerability Checking

+The following tools provide security and vulnerability checking of the code.

 * [brakeman](https://github.com/presidentbeef/brakeman) is a static analysis vulnerability checker.
     * Reports are written to `tmp/brakeman.html`